metal-stack/metal-roles/partition/roles/k3s-server/README.md

 | k3s_server_tls_sans                |           | Additional addresses to put into the api certificate.                                   |
 | k3s_server_disable                 |           | The packaged components not to deploy.                                                  |
 | k3s_server_config_extra            |           | Additional keys for `config.yaml`.                                                      |

-## Known limits

-- `externalTrafficPolicy: Local` is untested here.
-With `Cluster`, which is the default, every server announces every service address and kube-proxy forwards to the endpoints.
-- The service `/32`s land in this node's own kernel table with the dummy as nexthop.
-  Traffic arriving from the fabric is DNATed in `PREROUTING` before that route is consulted; whether traffic *originating on the node itself* reaches a service address depends on kube-proxy also covering the `OUTPUT` path.
-Verified for neither case in a lab, so check it on the cluster with a `curl` from a server.
-- metallb `native` mode carries no BFD and no bgp over IPv6.
-Both need the FRR-K8s backend, which cannot run next to the host FRR. `native` is not deprecated -- that is FRR mode, which upstream will remove -- but it is frozen: "all new features will be added only to this backend", meaning FRR-K8s.
-If `native` ever does go, the way out is not FRR-K8s but announcing the pool as one aggregate from every server and leaving metallb as the allocator, which costs the per-service withdrawal.
-- The metallb manifest is pinned by version, not by checksum: it is fetched from a tag, and a tag is not immutable.
-- Without `k3s_server_api_vip_address` there is no address belonging to the cluster rather than to a node, so `k3s_server_registration_address` falls back to the init host's loopback and a rebuilt server still depends on that one host being up.
-- A cluster bootstrapped before the role probed for one sees its `config.yaml` change once, from the init host's loopback to the api vip.
-That notifies the k3s handler, which restarts the servers one at a time.